Zoidburg13/No-UI-Project/README.md

 # No UI Project
-Full frame screenshots for various systems, wihtout UI for cleaner looking Frontend display.
+Full frame (not cropped) screenshots for various systems, wihtout UI for cleaner looking Frontend display.

 ## Details